 Women and Success When it comes to women at work – what matters more, confidence or competence?
 The answer is surprising because the latest research shows why confidence is important at work - even more important than actual skills.

-WHAT YOU BELIEVE ABOUT PEAK PERFORMANCE IS WRONG: A LOOK AT TALENT IS OVERRATED BY GEOFF COLVIN What separates great achievers from everyone else?
+WHAT YOU BELIEVE ABOUT PEAK PERFORMANCE IS LIKELY WRONG What separates great achievers from everyone else?
 The answer might surprise you.

 Smart technology has drastically altered how we operate in everyday life, and the workplace is no exception.
 These technological advancements have contributed significantly to how businesses operate both in the big picture and in day-to-day activities.
 With smart technology evolving at such a fast pace, what’s in store for the workplace of the future?